 - YouTube.
 Recently, I have found some really great teaching.
-I have been listening to Ken Sande on “Resolving Everyday Conflict.”
+I love Priscilla Shirer, Joyce Meyers, Chrystal Evans, and Beth Moore.

 - Podcasts– I love listening to podcasts.
-One of my favorites is Family Life Today.
+One of my favorites is Family Life Today (check out my interview).
 I get so much out of their teaching.
 They are authentic Christians who are not scared to be honest about everyday problems that occur with believers.
 The hosts tackle subjects like porn, divorce, abuse, estrangement, infidelity, etc.